raspberrypi/documentation/technical-faq.md

 This page gives short answers to some of the more commonly asked technical questions about the Raspberry Pi range of SBC's.
 More detail on these topics can be found in the rest of the documentation.

+### My Pi will not start up/boot!

+Probably the most asked question!
+We have full instructions for setting up your Raspberry Pi [here](./setup/), but if it still will not boot, you can try our troubleshooting sticky post in our [forum](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=58151)

 ### What differences are there in the GPU between different models

 All of the Raspberry Pi range use the same GPU, the Videocore4.
 Since the GPU provides the camera and display interfaces, codecs, 2/3D graphics etc, this means all Raspberry Pi's have the same capabilities.
 The real difference in models is the type of ARM cores used, and the additional peripherals, e.g. networking, USB ports etc that are attached.